geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 After revisiting the tutorial is seems to be a good choice to follow the tutorial of the `lidR` developer that is [linked](https://github.com/Jean-Romain/lidR/wiki/Rasterizing-perfect-canopy-height-models){:target="_blank"} in the above tutorial.
-Why? because for the first Jean-Romain explains 6 ways how to create in a very simple approach a CHM, second to show up that it makes sense to read and third to loop back because it does not work with bigger files.
+Why? because for the first Jean-Romain Roussel explains 6 ways how to create in a very simple approach a CHM, second to show up that it makes sense to read and third to loop back because it does not work with bigger files.
 Let us start with the new script structure.

 ```r